 I’m confident that the internet is both the best and worst thing to happen to us.
 When most people research how to invest, they end up in a black hole of obscurity.
 There is no clear-cut answer on how and where to get started.

 Investing is a powerful medium that will ultimately change the trajectory of your wealth potential and help you accomplish your mid- and long-term goals.
-Goals like buying a home, starting a family, taking time off from work, or retiring in style.
-And while you may be worried about the potential of loss if you DO invest your money, I can guarantee the loss if you DON’T.
+Goals like buying a home, starting a family, taking time off from work, and retiring in style.
+And while you may be worried about the potential for loss if you DO invest your money, I can guarantee the only way you will lose is if you DON’T invest.